ACCIDENTS & EMERGENCY PROCEDURE

 -

+Call the emergency services.
+You can reach ambulance and fire services anywhere in Europe by calling 112.
 The number works without a SIM card, without credit, and even if the phone is locked.
+The emergency call must include the following information:

 3. Do you have to call the police?